Sanjana-Shankar/procurement-documents-concepts-translator/README.md

 ## 🚀 Features
 - **Document Extraction**: Uses [LandingAI](https://landing.ai/) to parse purchase orders and invoices from PDFs/scans.
 - **Spend Normalization**: Maps inconsistent labels into unified categories (e.g., "Freight/Logistics/Shipping" → "Transportation").
-- **Q&A Chatbot**: Built with [Pathway RAG](https://pathway.com/), allowing users to ask questions about finance terminology and the normalized dataset.
+- **Q&A Agent**: Built with [Pathway RAG](https://pathway.com/), allowing users to ask questions about finance terminology and the normalized dataset, and built with [Inkeep](https://inkeep.com/) which enables multiple agents to answer clients questions and export data to Google Drive as needed.
 - **Database Integration**: Store structured spend data in either **MongoDB** or **PostgreSQL**.
-- **Frontend Dashboard**: A React UI to upload invoices, visualize normalized data, and chat with the Q&A assistant.
+- **Frontend Dashboard**: A React UI to upload invoices, visualize normalized data, and chat with the Q&A agent.

 ---